mayank35/MSEngage/README.md

 Note:
 Too many API requests can cause the app to throw the following error
-    `ConnectionError: ('Connection aborted.', ConnectionResetError(54, 'Connection reset by peer'))` The error can be resolved by uncommenting the lines in `app.py`
+    `ConnectionError: ('Connection aborted.', ConnectionResetError(54, 'Connection reset by peer'))`.
+The error can be resolved by halting the app by using `time.sleep(1)` after every poster fetch.